tigrisdata-community/tigris-text-to-image/README.md

 - Make sure you have a fly.io account and have fly CLI installed on your computer
 - `cd tigris-text-to-image`
 - Pick a name for your version of your app.
 App names on fly are global, so it has to be unique.
-For example `tigris-text-to-image-awesomeness`
+For example `my-tigris-text-to-image-app`
-- Create the app on fly with `fly app create <your app name>` so for example `fly app create tigris-text-to-image-awesomeness`
+- Create the app on fly with `fly app create <your app name>` so for example `fly app create my-tigris-text-to-image-app`
 - Create the storage with `fly storage create`
 - You should get a list of credentials like below:
   <img width="859" alt="Screenshot 2024-03-24 at 5 40 36 PM" src="https://github.com/tigrisdata-community/multi-modal-starter-kit/assets/3489963/a400d444-8d5f-445e-a48a-1749f7595c47">